 |$4,500||Food, transport, & other|

 Tuition is due per semester (2 modules), 2 weeks after the start of classes, and is based on the number of credit hours for which you are registered in that semester.
-Tuition fee estimations are subject to change between academic years, and usually increase by 10% annually.
-To find more information on tuition and annual expense estimations, please visit Admissions' Paying for College page.
+Tuition fees are subject to change between academic years.
+Refer to the University Bursar website for the most updated tuition fees.

-A limited number of partial merit scholarships ($2000-$5000) are awarded each year; there is no application, students are selected through the admissions process .
+A limited number of partial merit scholarships ($2000-$5000) are awarded each year.
+Some scholarships are awarded through the admission process (no application necessary).
+Other scholarships require an application (more details coming soon).

 We do not use Master's level students to teach in our College, therefore we do not offer teaching assistantships or fellowships.